-This paragraph describes the various assemblies and components of the Control Module.
-Each assembly's and component's function is described below.
+The function of the various assemblies and components of the Control Module is described below.
 The numbers listed are to be used when ordering spare assemblies and components.
 Refer to Figure 6.1.2 for the location of the assemblies and components listed below.

-1. CONTROL PCB ASSEMBLY (P/N 126070)
+1. CONTROL PCB ASSEMBLY (P/N 126070 or 126079)

-A PCB assembly which contains logic, comparator and oscillator circuits.
-This board determines the state of the system and controls the system.
-This assembly also contains the local oscillator which develops the output waveform.
-This is a crystal referenced oscillator.
-The output is a digitally synthesized sine wave.
+A circuit assembly which contains logic, comparator and oscillator circuits.
+This board determines the state of the system and controls the system function.
+It also contains a crystal-referenced local oscillator which develops the output waveform.
+The oscillator output is a digitally synthesized sine wave.